Skip to main content

 6. Brief: Keep scenarios concise, ideally under five lines.

-By adhering to these principles, you can ensure your scenarios serve as clear, valuable documentation and maintain the flexibility to evolve with your product.
+By adhering to these principles — and applying solid test design techniques — you can ensure your scenarios serve as clear, valuable documentation and maintain the flexibility to evolve with your product.

 Alternative Approaches to Example Mapping